Home Remedies to Keep Outdoor Bugs & Pests Away

 Flying insects have a hard time sticking their landing when the wind is blowing, so if there’s no breeze, get out the fans.

 Garbage bins are easy to overlook, but rodents, insects, and all kinds of pests will be attracted to any waste left behind.
 Set trash cans a short distance away from where you’ll be, and make sure to use one with a tight-fitting lid.

-Although Stay Away pouches are designed for indoor use, they can definitely help keep ants away from an outdoor buffet or picnic.
-Place the pouch someplace where it will remain dry and remember that increased airflow and extreme temperatures will cause the scent to wear off more quickly.
-So, while they might not be a long-term solution outside, Stay Away pouches can still be helpful for outdoor gatherings.
+Although they are designed for indoor use, they can definitely help keep ants away from an outdoor buffet or picnic.
+Place the pouch somewhere dry and remember that increased airflow and extreme temperatures will cause the scent to wear off quickly.
+So, while they might not be a long-term solution outside, the pouches can still be helpful for outdoor gatherings.
 Keeping an extra pouch by the door is also a good idea if guests will be going in and out frequently.